BuczynskiRafal/api_project/README.md

 # api_project
-A project converiting cvf file to db.
+A project converiting csv file to db.
 Data from db is sharing by api app.